 Session 2: Early Career Researchers’ Perspective

 Re-Enlightenment?
 Truth, reason and science in a global world

-At a time of perceived erosion of trust in science, the Global Young Academy will discuss the values of the Enlightenment in today’s society, in digital transformation, and in a so-called post-truth world.
-Panelists will analyse the potential for a (Re-)Enlightenment from three different perspectives.
-How can we embrace the universality of science while valuing local and cultural differences?
-In a society that is moving away from Enlightened values, yet is still relying on scientists to solve the grand challenges of our time, how should scientists interpret their role in this environment?
+At a time of perceived erosion of trust in science, the Global Young Academy discussed the values of the Enlightenment in today’s society, in digital transformation, and in a so-called post-truth world.
+Panellists analysed the potential for a (Re-)Enlightenment from three different perspectives: how can we embrace the universality of science while valuing local and cultural differences?
+In a society that is moving away from Enlightened values yet still relies on scientists to solve the grand challenges of our time, how should scientists interpret their role in this environment?
 And finally, what are the limits of a (Re-)Enlightenment?

 Session 3: Science in Society